 The proposed date for the strike and peaceful protest is Sept.
 26, according to sources who spoke on the condition of anonymity due to possible retaliation from the Alabama Department of Corrections.
 The number of incarcerated individuals who may go on strike remains unknown, but a considerable amount of incarcerated individuals hold jobs inside.

-Demands include reinstatement of good time incentives to all eligible for release back into society, the end of life without parole, repeal of the 1979 Habitual Felony Offender Act, and payment for all incarcerated workers within the ADOC.
+Demands include reinstatement of good time incentives to all eligible individuals for release back into society, the end of life without parole, repeal of the 1979 Habitual Felony Offender Act, and payment for all incarcerated workers within the ADOC.

 “We want our issues addressed by Alabama lawmakers and for them to take the time to hear our thoughts towards ‘real’ judicial and prison reform that benefits the public safety and well-being of those incarcerated,” organizing members said in a statement released to APR.
 “Our issues are not issues ADOC can address or negotiate.
 The solution resides in the power of our legislative branch of government alone.”

 The cohesiveness of the organization effort remains to be seen, as several agendas and demands sheets have emerged in the last few weeks.
-However, The results of a large general strike within the prison could be catastrophic for the ADOC, given the low number of correctional staff at each of the state’s 14 major correctional institutions and the crucial role incarnated individuals hold in prison jobs.
+However, The results of a large general strike within the prison could be catastrophic for the ADOC, given the low number of correctional staff at each of the state’s 14 major correctional institutions and the crucial role incarcerated individuals hold in prison jobs.

 “They need us to run these facilities,” a source within the Alabama correctional system who wished not to be identified said during an interview with APR.
 “What you have is guys that have been keeping the system running so long.
 Now, they finally come together and said, ‘you know what, society has shut down on us; society has thrown us away; parole board and the courts have both shut down on us.’
 So now you can run it yourself.”